What you need to know before integrating or migrating a PingID account into a PingOne environment

 If PingFederate is the IdP

-After integrating with PingOne, PingID accounts that were using the PingID provisioner must use the PingOne provisioner for user provisioning.
+After integrating with PingOne, PingID accounts that used the PingID provisioner must use the PingOne provisioner for user provisioning.

 |